 Pursuant to M.G.L.
 Ch 30B, the Town of Medfield, acting by and through its Board of Selectmen, is issuing this Request for Proposals (RFP) to seek development proposals for the acquisition and redevelopment of a portion of the former Medfield State Hospital (MSH) property.
-Complete and responsive fee simple or ground lease proposals for all or some of the Disposition Property (as defined herein) are acceptable and will be scored in accordance with the criteria set forth in Section 4 of this RFP.
-Proposed uses should be compatible with current zoning bylaws and other relevant information outlined herein.
-Any selected proposal(s) will be further subject to a Provisional Designation Agreement (PDA) and Land Disposition Agreement (Developer LDA) to be entered into with the Town and subject to a Special Town Meeting vote to authorize the disposition of Town-owned land.
+Complete and responsive fee simple or ground lease proposals for all or some of the Disposition Property (as defined herein) are acceptable and will be evaluated in accordance with the criteria set forth in Section 4 of this RFP.
+Any selected proposal(s) will be further subject to a Provisional Designation Agreement (PDA) and Developer Land Disposition Agreement (Developer LDA) to be entered into with the Town and subject to a Special Town Meeting vote to authorize the disposition of Town-owned land.

-As further described in Sections 1-3 below, the Disposition Property (the "Property") consists of an approximately 87-acre parcel located to the north of Hospital Road in Medfield.
-The Property sits atop a scenic, rolling hill overlooking the Charles River bordering the Town of Dover.
-It is surrounded by open space including land currently owned and operated by the Massachusetts Division of Capital Management & Maintenance (DCAMM), and other agencies of the Commonwealth of Massachusetts including the Department of Agricultural Resources and the Department of Conservation and Recreation, and the Town of Medfield.
+As further described in Section 1-3 below, the Disposition Property (the "Property") consists of an approximately 87-acre parcel located to the north of Hospital Road in Medfield.
+The Property sits atop a scenic, rolling hill overlooking the Charles River and bordering the Town of Dover.
+It is surrounded by open space including land currently owned and operated by the Massachusetts Division of Capital Management & Maintenance (DCAMM), other agencies of the Commonwealth of Massachusetts including the Department of Agricultural Resources and the Department of Conservation and Recreation, and the Town of Medfield.

 Since the closing of MSH by the Commonwealth in 2003, all buildings remain vacant.
-The grounds are popular with local and area residents who enjoy the vast open spaces, hiking trails, and access to the Charles River through an abutting parcel owned by DCAMM.
-The red brick late nineteenth and early twentieth century buildings and related hospital campus are listed on the National Register of Historic Places and are part of the local "Hospital Farm Historic District".
+The grounds are popular with local residents who enjoy the vast open spaces, hiking trails, and access to the Charles River through an abutting parcel owned by DCAMM.
+The red brick late nineteenth and early twentieth century buildings and related hospital campus are listed on the National and Massachusetts Registers of Historic Places and situated within the Medfield Hospital Farm Historic District.
 This offering represents a unique and ambitious opportunity to revitalize a portfolio of landmark and historic buildings and grounds.

 The Town acquired the Disposition Property from DCAMM in 2014 and subsequently commissioned a Strategic Reuse Master Plan ("Master Plan") that was released in 2018.
-The Town re-zoned the Disposition Property in 2019 in anticipation of soliciting interested and qualified developers to physically and financially reposition the site.
-Both of these comprehensive documents represent the Town's commitment to facilitate the redevelopment efforts by laying the ground work in advance of the municipal entitlement process to be undertaken by the selected developer.
+The Town then re-zoned the Disposition Property in 2019 in anticipation of soliciting interested and qualified developers to physically and financially reposition the site.
+These efforts demonstrate the Town's commitment to facilitate the redevelopment effort by laying the ground work in advance of the municipal entitlement process to be undertaken by the selected developer.

 The disposition, development and reuse of the Disposition Property will be carried out in accordance with, and subject to, applicable provisions of the Land Disposition Agreement between the Town of Medfield and the Commonwealth of Massachusetts, acting by and through DCAMM, dated December 2, 2014, as recorded at the Norfolk County Registry of Deeds in Dedham, MA (the "DCAMM LDA").
-See [Appendix A](#).
-The Master Plan issued by the Medfield State Hospital Master Plan Committee represents many years of community input into the potential reuse of the Property.
-It is suggested that the Master Plan generally be considered by the proponent when crafting the RFP response; however, departures from and/or enhancements to the Master Plan are encouraged, if they advance the proponents overall proposals, and will be considered to the extent consistent with the Disposition Intent in Section 1-2.
-The Master Plan is included as [Appendix B](#).
+See Appendix A. The Master Plan issued by the Medfield State Hospital Master Plan Committee (Appendix B) represents many years of community input into the potential reuse of the Property.
+It is expected that the Master Plan will be considered by the proponent when crafting the RFP response; however, it is recognized that financial, housing, workplace, and economic forces are dynamic and ever-changing.
+Departures from and/or enhancements to the 2018 Master Plan concepts or current zoning requirements are permissible if they advance feasibility for the Town and the developer, result in less intensive development (for example, increased non-residential commercial development) and are consistent with the Disposition Intent outlined in Section 1-2.